 200.4 Same-Day Service Fee

-If service is available at a location and a request for same day connection is made after noon on Monday through Friday or on Saturdays or Sundays, a $250.00 non-refundable fee will be collected.
-This fee is in addition to the membership fee, establishment fee, and other fees required.
+If service is available at a location and a request for same day connection is made on Monday through Friday or on Saturdays or Sundays, a $250.00 non-refundable fee will be collected.
+This fee is in addition to the membership fee, establishment fee, deposits, if any, and other fees required.

 200.5 Service to Rental Locations